-Veterans Day and Veterans Week is almost here!
-As part of the seventh annual New York Veterans Week celebration, Veterans Advantage is hosting a free movie screening of “First Man”, sponsored by our partner IMAX.
+As part of the seventh annual New York Veterans Week celebration, Veterans Advantage hosted a free movie screening of “First Man”, sponsored by our partner IMAX.

 The big screen edition of this autobiography brings to life the career and moon landing of Naval aviator-turned astronaut Neil Armstrong.
 It’s a story that has inspired generations, from nostalgic Vietnam Veterans through post-9/11 Veterans.